Alper Durur

 Alper Durur (born April 12, 1971) is a Turkish professional basketball coach.
-He is the head coach of Galatasaray.
+He is the head coach of Edremit Belediyesi Gürespor.

 Coaching career

 Yakın Doğu Üniversitesi

 As of 3 July 2015, he was appointed as Head Coach in Yakın Doğu Üniversitesi.

 Çukurova Basketbol

 On 5 August 2017, it was announced that an agreement was reached with Çukurova Basketbol.
 On 3 December 2017, Çukurova Basketbol announced that it was parting ways with head coach Durur.

 OGM Ormanspor

 On 10 July 2018, it was announced that he signed a 1-year contract with OGM Ormanspor.
 On 6 June 2022, OGM Ormanspor announced that it was parting ways with head coach Durur.

 Galatasaray

 He signed a one-year contract with Galatasaray on 7 July 2022.

+On 17 July 2023, he signed a new 1+1 year contract with Galatasaray.

+It was announced by the club that they parted ways with Galatasaray on 9 October 2023.